List of Coronation Street characters introduced in 2013: Lily Platt

-Lily Platt is the daughter of David (Jack P. Shepherd) and Kylie Platt (Paula Lane), played by twins Ava and Lily from 2013 to 2014, Betsie and Emmie Taylor from 2014 to 2016 and Brooke Malonie since June 2016.
+Lily Platt is the daughter of established characters David (Jack P. Shepherd) and Kylie Platt (Paula Lane), played by twins Ava and Lily from 2013 to 2014, Betsie and Emmie Taylor from 2014 to 2016 and Brooke Malonie since June 2016.
 She made her first onscreen appearance on 26 August 2013.
 That same month, actress Michelle Keegan, who played Tina McIntyre, accidentally posted copies of a future script, which revealed Lily's father to be David.
 Lane said she was enjoying working with the babies who play Lily, calling them "lovely".
 She explained "They're still really small so you've got to be really careful with them, because they're so delicate.
 But they're very well-behaved and one of the babies actually had a close-up shot the other day where she suddenly opened her eyes.
 I think we've got a natural there."
+In July 2025, it was reported that the role of Lily had been recast to Grace Ashcroft-Gardner, who made her first appearance on 14 July of that year.

 Kylie has a one-night stand with David's brother Nick Tilsley (Ben Price) on Christmas Day 2012.
 She finds out she is pregnant in January 2013 and is unsure whether the father is Nick or David.
 David later discovers Kylie and Nick's fling after overhearing Kylie talk about the affair to his mother Gail McIntyre (Helen Worth) and realises that the baby may not be his.
 In August 2013, Kylie goes into labour at home and is found by Sean Tully (Antony Cotton).
 Gail arrives and helps Kylie deliver a daughter, who is named Lily.
 Nick is in hospital in a coma, after being injured in a van accident caused by David, at the time of Lily's birth.
 After Nick regains consciousness and finds out about the birth and wanting to know whether or not he is father, he tells David to get a DNA test on Lily.
 David is relieved when the test results reveal that Lily is his daughter.
 In November 2013, on the day of Lily's christening, David's responsibility for Nick's accident and the previous hate campaign against him, are revealed and Kylie tells David to stay away from Lily.
 Kylie then decides to raise Lily by herself with Gail's help.